ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 When implementing a software component which exposes functions raising exceptions, a design decision must be made:
-* Use the prexisting exceptions
+* Use the preexisting exceptions
 * Raise custom exceptions

 Both can make sense, and there isn't a general rule.
 If the standard library